 Even though I had just met Martie I agreed to go with her.
 We walked to a tour desk around the corner and booked our ferry tickets to the Gili Islands the next day.
 People suggested to just book a place when we arrived on the islands, so we didn’t reserve anything in advance.

 The next morning a van picked us up in Legian and drove us to a port town called Padang Bai which was about an hour and a half away.
 We arrived early for the “ferry”, so Martie and I sat in a cafe and ordered food while we were waiting.
 We had a quick look around the area and it didn’t seem like there was much in Padang Bai other than people leaving and coming back from Lombok or the Gili Islands.

 Once you get to the Gili Islands you will see that there is no motorized transport on the island, only bicycles or horse carts.
 The three islands themselves are very small and you can walk around then in about an hour and a half or less each.
 The Gili Islands is not a place I originally planned to go to but 100000000% recommend.
-The three different islands provide a completely different vibe so any kind of traveler or group of travelers can go and have an amazing time.
+The three different islands provide a completely different vibe so any kind of traveller or group of travellers can go and have an amazing time.

 Don’t forget to check out the gallery above!